Stuttgart offers the best conditions for founders-breakinglatest.news-Breaking Latest News

 Also read: First “Lion’s Cave”, now bankruptcy: That’s the situation with the pizza start-up Lizza

-Founding a company is “often a bit part of the lifestyle in Berlin,” reports Hertel, who herself lived there for a few years.
+Founding a company is “often part of the lifestyle” in Berlin, reports Starkel, who herself lived there for a number of years.
 According to the motto: Founding in order to have founded.
 Founders from Stuttgart have usually already spent a few years in the corporate world – and very specific problems that they know affect at least their own ex-employer in exactly the same way.
 They are characterized by “solid business models that almost seem boring”.